DA George Gascón’s First Year In Office — A Virtual Conversation

 It’s hard to overstate how much Gascón has changed how people are prosecuted in L.A.
 He’s ordered his prosecutors to seek shorter prison sentences for people who are in gangs and for those who use a gun during the commission of a crime.
 He no longer prosecutes a range of misdemeanor crimes, including drug possession and resisting arrest.
 He’s promised closer scrutiny of the police and already has charged an officer with assault for shooting someone.
 And he’s begun the process of trying to reduce the sentences of people who have spent many years in prison.

-On December 8, join KPCC/LAist Criminal Justice Correspondent Frank Stoltze for a conversation with the DA on the occasion of his one-year anniversary leading the county’s largest local prosecutor’s office.
+On December 8, KPCC/LAist Criminal Justice Correspondent Frank Stoltze had a conversation with the DA on the occasion of his one-year anniversary leading the county’s largest local prosecutor’s office.

 Watch the archive video at the top of this page.